 Anyhoo, sorry this was so long.
 Initially, I was just gong to show you my finished and styled picture shelves with a little info on where I sourced everything.
 But, then I realized not everyone knows the little secrets and tricks to hanging shelves straight or that 2 x 4’s aren’t really that size.
 I figured I needed to add enough details so anyone could build a DIY picture ledge and have it turn out fabulous.

 Next, see part 2 of this post, How to Style Picture Ledges in a Gallery Wall and how to get a layered look with pictures and art on shelves.
+This was just one of many Creative DIY Shelving Ideas for Organizing and Styling your Home that’s I’ve shared on the blog.
+Something for everyone.

 Do you have a place that a picture ledge vignette would look good in your home?